MikeyDevs/IterativeBFTBinarySearchTree/README.md

 Why?
 Because a queue is a First In, First Out data structure (FIFO), meaning the first node to go in will also be the first node to get read and printed to the screen.
 Let's take a look at what that looks like:

 ![Queue](assets/images/Queue.png)

+What we're doing here is, starting from the root node, we take all of the children of that root node, and place it in the Queue in a FIFO, left to right, order.
+As we do so, we read the value of the nodes when they are removed from the Queue.
+We then continue to do this until there are no nodes left in the queue.

+So, for our example, the root node, `0` would be added to the queue as the root.
+Then, we remove the last value in that Queue (this still being `0` node), print its value to the screen, and all of it's children, `-1` and `1` would be added to the queue.
+This process is continued until there are no nodes left in the queue to process.

+Doing this will print out the values in a breadth-first traversal order without the need to have the ability to "traverse up" a tree.

 ## Performance